torquefi/torque_docs/docs/overview/00_intro.md

 # Introduction

 :::tip
 The new Torque is being rolled out soon.
 Get a first look at the details below.
+Much detail is to be added.
+Please bare with us.
 Sincerely, Torque Core
 :::

 Torque is a next-generation decentralized exchange (DEX) that combines the best features of traditional forex and commodity trading with the power of blockchain technology.
-Torque offers a comprehensive suite of trading tools, automated risk management features, and innovative products such as TorqueFX (margin trading extension) and the TorqueDEX (fxAMM).
+We offer comprehensive suite of trading tools, automated risk management features, and innovative products such as TorqueFX (margin trading extension), TorqueDEX (fxAMM), and Torque Payments (multi-currency payment system).

 <div class="faq-container">